 I wrote it out of my own shortcomings as an Agile coach and my recognition that I am still very much a work in progress.

 I continue to practice and hopefully evolve as a coach.
 I make mistakes and I try to learn from them.
-One thing that I have to learn (again) is to pay close attention to the words I use and the things that I say.
+One of the key things that I am reminded about is to pay close attention to the words I use and the things that I say.

 Inappropriate humor has been the bane of my professional experience.
 Geez, you’d think I would have learned it back in 1989 when I cracked an ill-conceived joke about my then officemate and her head nearly exploded.